saddington/yen-handbook/README.md

 - `yenSTRONG` - When one of our community members does something amazing and supportive of another `yenizen`.
 - `yenSQUAD` - An alternative way / loving way of talking about our community.
 - `yenED` — Any of our educational courses or [workshops](http://yen.education).
+- `yenSTORM` — A creative brainstorm session with other `yenizens`.
+- `yenSTORIAN` - Our first historian on the team.
+- `yenDEALER ` — Our first swag distributor.

 **"My Meeting, My Notes"**